Skip to main content

 How Do Hormones Directly Influence These Pathways?

 Hormones act as powerful modulators of these synthesis pathways.
 Testosterone, for example, has been shown to increase the activity of tyrosine hydroxylase, the rate-limiting enzyme in dopamine production.
-This mechanism helps explain the link between healthy and robust motivation, focus, and reward-seeking behavior.
+This mechanism helps explain the link between healthy testosterone levels and robust motivation, focus, and reward-seeking behavior.

 This potentiation of the body’s primary calming system is why stable progesterone levels, often supported by bioidentical hormone protocols in perimenopausal and postmenopausal women, are associated with reduced anxiety and improved sleep quality.